siyeenove/pxt_pybit/README.md

 ![](/image.jpg/)

-This library is designed to drive Pybit, You can get Pybit here:
+This library is designed to drive Pybit, which you can buy here:

 [Buy](https://www.amazon.com/dp/B0FQ612LMN)
 [SIYEENOVE](https://siyeenove.com/buy/)